Code-Institute-Submissions/wedding_site/README.md

 This project is an attempt to provide a place where both my client and her customers can go to provide and view confirmed details respectively.

-Text content is not intended production.
+Text content is not intended for production.

 ##
 To display the full functionality of this website, I have created a number of dummy user accounts with associated event details which are viewable to the user.
 A walkthrough is provided here: